-I was originally going to top this vegan cherry cake off with a baked-in cream cheese layer.
-But I worried about how it would cook.
+I was originally going to top this vegan cherry coffee cake with a baked-in cream cheese layer.
+But I worried it would melt during the cooking process.

 There are quite a few ingredients in this recipe but don’t let that discourage you.
 The final product is totally worth it!